 God and Government

-Editor's Note: This is a reprint of an article that ran on Christmas.
-We thought it would serve as a timely reminder this Easter.
+Editor's Note: This is a reprint of an article that ran last Christmas.
+We think it still serves as a timely reminder.

 President Thomas Jefferson penned his letter to the Danbury Baptists describing a wall of separation between church and state on January 1, 1802.